ZSSW-30: Coaxial machine gun

 Alongside the Bushmaster II chain gun, the ZSSW-30 is fitted with the UKM-2000C general-purpose machine gun.
 The machine gun is mounted coaxially to the main gun on its right side, with its barrel being covered by a shroud similar to that covering the coaxial machine gun of an Abrams tank.
 UKM-2000C is a version of the UKM-2000 (itself being a PKM designed to use 7.62×51mm NATO round linked by the M13 link), adapted to use in the vehicles by removing the stock and installing a solenoid trigger, gas regulator and heavier, longer barrel.
 It fires at a rate of 700-850 rounds per minute, and is fed by a 250-round belt.
 The spent casings and links are ejected through an opening in the right side of the turret below the ATGM container.

 ATGM

-For engaging heavily armored targets, ZSSW-30 is equipped with two Spike-LR anti-tank guided missiles located in a launch container mounted to the right side of the turret.
-Spike-LR is an Israeli fifth generation anti-tank guided missile that features both fire-and-forget and command guidance operating modes.
-It also integrates third party target designation for indirect fire through its lock-on after launch capability for non-line-of-sight (NLOS) use.
-The missile has a tandem warhead with the penetration of over 700 mm RHA after ERA and can engage targets in a direct attack or top attack mode, which makes it capable of destroying modern MBTs.
-Spike-LR can hit targets at ranges from 200 meters to 4 kilometers when guided manually, and up to 4.5 kilometers in the fire-and-forget mode.

-The missile offers three different operating modes: